CAUTION: This is a 2.0 megabyte file, and may take a while to download at slow speeds. UPDATED IN PDF FORMAT: 3/21/15.

 DO YOU NEED THE KAZAN MENAION?

 As many of you may know, the Kazan Byzantine Menaion Project is out of print, and has been for some time.
-We have been working on proofing the computerized version, and we now have September, October, November, and December completed.
+We have been working on proofing the computerized version, and we now have September, October, November, December and January completed.
 If you are in need of this music, please email me, Christopher Holwey, by clicking on the email link on the right column of this website.
 We're still working out the specifics, but I'd like to know how many of you are in need of this.
+We are working hard to have the Menaion completed by next year.
 Thanks.

 DID YOU KNOW ...